onwhim/Codeigniter-mc_recaptcha/README.md

 # mc_racaptcha

+Secured, effective and widely-used, captcha plugins shared by Google.
-Recaptcha v2 and invisible library for codeigniter 3
+Recaptcha v2 and invisible library for codeigniter 3.

 ## How to setup.